 Scent is one of my favorite ways to create a relaxed mood in my home.

 I am not much of a cook so we don’t too often have the smell of freshly baked goods wafting through my halls, but fortunately the good Lord made Scentsy wax warmers for women like me.

 Scentsy’s are one of the greatest things ever, in my opinion.
 I use mine all the time because their scents are second to none.
 However, if you are looking for a less expensive alternative, Wal-Mart sells both warmers and wax for a cheaper price than Scentsy and they have a great selection of scents.
 Every time I go to Wal-Mart I spent about 15 minutes in the was aisle just opening cube packs and smelling them with my kids.

 Candles are also a great route to go with Yankee Candles being the top of the line in my opinion but again, Wal-Mart has a nice selection of candles that can provide some lovely aromas for your home.

 Essential oils are a great way to enhance the atmosphere of your home and they don’t just smell great, a lot of people, including me, believe they provide some therapeutic benefit as well.

 If the smell of oils and wax isn’t your thing, how about some good old fashioned lemon or pine cleaner?
 Lemon scented cleaner such as Pine-Sol is one of my favorite scents – I love the smell of clean.
+There are also natural, fresh smelling cleaning options to be found on Amazon.
 And don’t forget to choose some great smelling laundry detergent as well.
 My sister loves coming to my house because she says it always smells like “home” to her, which is actually the ever present smell of Gain that we grew up with.

 Candle light, dimmer switches, lower wattage bulbs, decorative LED string lights – these are all ways to create a relaxed mood and provide some nice ambience in your home.